UPDATE: This article was originally published February 22 at 5:45 p.m. ET.

-The 2019 Oscar nominations have officially been announced, and our Lady of the Gaga's star has been reborn.
-She received two nominations, one for Best Actress (showing that she is taken seriously among her peers as an actor), and one for Best Original Song (for "Shallow," obviously).
+She received two nominations for A Star Is Born, one for Best Actress (showing that she is taken seriously among her peers as an actor), and one for Best Original Song (for "Shallow," obviously).
 This is her third nomination — she was previously up for Best Original Song at the 2016 Oscars for "'Til It Happens To You," a haunting accompaniment to the documentary The Hunting Ground.
 Now the question remains: If she wins an Oscar — how long will it be, exactly, before Gaga earns a full EGOT — an Emmy, Grammy, Oscar, and a Tony?

 Currently, Lady Gaga only has a Grammy.
-(Well, to be exact, she has six.)
+(Well, to be exact, she has nine.
+Two of said Grammys are for "Shallow," which all but cements a lock for Best Original Song at the Oscars.)
 So, should she win an Academy Award for A Star Is Born — either for Best Original Song or Best Lead Actress — she will still need to win an Emmy and a Tony to complete her EGOT track.

 Broadway, and a subsequent Tony, seems to be a logical next step for an Oscar winner, doesn’t it?
 Whether she wins or not, Gaga has publicly manifested a desire to get on Broadway in the near future.
 In a Variety Actors on Actors interview with Lin-Manuel Miranda in late 2018, she said she would “absolutely” do Broadway if given the opportunity.
 Rosie O’Donnell also teased a Broadway revival of Funny Girl in October of last year, according to Broadway World, in which Gaga would play Fanny Brice and O’Donnell would play her mother, though there has been no official confirmation of the revival.